JoakimOL/Ttm4135-compendium/src/04-pseudorandomnumbers.md

 Keystream: EZABD

-ciphertext: LDLMR
+Ciphertext: LDLMR

-Since the probability of each charcter in he keystream is equally plausible, the 5-letter ciphertext can equally possibly be every 5-letter string.
+Since the probability of each character in he keystream is equally plausible, the 5-letter ciphertext can equally possibly be every 5-letter string.